gatechain/gatechain-docs/en/gatechain-wallet.md

 * 5 ）Publishing public key will incur a fee.
 Choose a payment account and click “Next".<br/>![](./images/multi5.png)</br>
 * 6 ）Confirm the information and enter the unlock pass.A transaction initiated successfully message will be returned.<br/>![](./images/multi6.png)</br>

-> For Multisig  Vault Account, its account creation  process is the same with a normal multisig  account, and its activation process is the same with a normal  Vault Account.
+> For Multisig  Vault Account, its account creation  process is the same with a Standard Multisig Account, and its activation process is the same with a normal  Vault Account.

 #### 5.4.2 Export Multisig Account
 * 1 ）From account list , select the multisig account to export and access to account details.<br/>![](./images/multi7.png)</br>